Pricing and hedging of SOFR derivatives: Introduction

-Our research into this area is partially motivated by the recent papers by Mercurio \cite{M2018} and Lyashenko and Mercurio \cite{LM2019a,LM2019b,LM2019c}.
-Mercurio \cite{M2018} provides an outline for the joint modelling of SOFR/OIS rates and considers the pricing of the respective SOFR futures contracts.
-His work is further expanded in Lyashenko and Mercurio \cite{LM2019a,LM2019b} where the classical LIBOR Market Model is generalized to cover also the backward-looking rates, such as the SOFR.
-We study replication of SOFR swaps and arbitrage-free pricing of some other SOFR derivatives.
-One of the key concepts in arbitrage-free pricing is the assumption that the payoff can be replicated by a self-financing trading strategy.
-Therefore, the paper attempts to provide greater context to \cite{LM2019a,LM2019b} by demonstrating that a SOFR swap and cap can be replicated by a dynamic strategy based on SOFR futures.
+Our research is largely motivated by the recent papers by Mercurio \cite{M2018} and Lyashenko and Mercurio \cite{LM2019a,LM2019b,LM2019c}.
+Mercurio \cite{M2018} provides an outline for the joint modeling of SOFR/OIS rates and considers the pricing of the respective SOFR futures contracts.
+His work is further expanded in \cite{LM2019a,LM2019b} where the classical LIBOR Market Model is generalized to cover also the backward-looking rates, such as the SOFR.
+One of the key concepts in arbitrage-free pricing is the assumption that future cash flows from a derivative security can be replicated by a self-financing trading strategy.
+Therefore, the present paper attempts to provide greater context to \cite{LM2019a,LM2019b} by showing that SOFR derivatives can be replicated by dynamic trading strategies based on SOFR futures, with idiosyncratic funding costs and possibly also a proportional collateral backing.
+It is fair to acknowledge that some pricing formulae obtain in the present paper were already derived in previous works (see, in particular, Andersen and Bang \cite{AB2020}, Henrard \cite{H2018,H2022}, and Lyashenko and Mercurio \cite{LM2019a,LM2019b}) through other means without making explicit reference to hedging strategies based on SOFR futures.
+In contrast, we develop a strict pricing method and we show that they can also be derived in a multi-curve framework for collateralized contracts using mathematically sound replication-based arguments.